Can I Be Turned Down for Medicare Supplement Insurance?

 Turned down for Medicare Supplement condition 4: You’re not in your Medicare Supplement open enrollment period

 You could be denied a Medicare Supplement policy if you apply for it outside of your Medicare Supplement Open Enrollment Period.
 This open enrollment period lasts for six months and begins in the month that you’re both at least 65 years old and enrolled in Medicare Part B. During this period, an insurance company cannot consider your health status when evaluating your application (however, a waiting period related to your health condition may apply).
 You can buy any Medicare Supplement plan that is sold in your state regardless of health problems.
 After this period ends, insurance companies can consider your health condition when deciding to accept or reject your application.
 They could deny you coverage or charge you a higher premium if they think you will be too expensive to cover based on your health history.

 If you still have questions about being denied a Medicare Supplement plan, I am happy to help you find answers.
 If you prefer, you can schedule a phone call or request an email by clicking on the buttons below.
 You can also find out about plan options in your area by clicking the Compare Plans button.
-If you’d like to talk to someone today about Medicare, give me or one of our licensed insurance agents a call at 1-844-847-2660 (TTY users can call 711) Monday through Friday, 8AM to 8PM ET.

 The product and service descriptions, if any, provided on these Medicare.com Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.